Custom data fields allow you to store information about your respondents in Contacts.

 Custom Data in Messages

 When you send your survey using the Email Collector, you can use placeholders to help you write one general message.

-Placeholders are tags that pull data from Address Book and dynamically add content to messages you send.
+Placeholders are tags that pull data from Contacts and dynamically add content to messages you send.
 This is similar to merge tags in MailChimp or mail merge in Word.
-When a recipient reads the message, the placeholders are replaced with information from Address Book.
+When a recipient reads the message, the placeholders are replaced with information.

 You can use the following placeholders in messages you send through the Email Collector: